ESuth/sem/use-cases/use-case-4.md

 Channel To Primary Actor
 -------------------------
-Software, written in Java using IntelliJ
+Software, written in Java using IntelliJ.

 Open Issues